PitchConnect/team-logo-combiner/README.md

 A service that combines two team logos into a single avatar image with a background.
 This service is designed to create WhatsApp group avatars for matches between two teams.

+## Project Status

+This project includes comprehensive error handling, logging, and testing.
+It is ready for production use.

 ![Example Combined Logo](docs/example_combined_logo.png)

 ## Architecture